samsheffield/Narrative_Design/docs/week1.md

 - Plan for our next meeting
 - [Bronzemurder](https://dwarffortresswiki.org/index.php/v0.31:Stories/Bronzemurder): A [Dwarf Fortress](http://www.bay12games.com/dwarves/) Tale by Tim Denee

-## Two lies and a truth
-As a way of saying hello and starting to get to know one another, you'll tell us your name, pronouns, and major/minor and then...

-_You will lie to us.
-Twice._

-Tell us three things about yourself.
-Two are lies, one is true.
-We'll guess which is true and then you can choose the next person to introduce themself.

 ## What's this class?
 We'll go over the syllabus together, which will hopefully be informative, but also hopefully the most boring thing we do this semester.